 | Both set | Pipeline: include narrows the universe first, then exclude carves out exceptions.
 Both are active — exclude wins on overlap. |

-include pattern and do not match any exclude pattern.
+When both are set, the agent sees only files that match at least one include pattern and do not match any exclude pattern.
 For example, include: ["src/**"] + exclude: ["src/gen/**"] reviews all src/ files except generated ones.

 Both fields accept the same glob syntax: "*.go", "src/**", "services/auth/**/*.go", etc.

-.macroscope/ignore: Repository-Wide Exclusions
+.macroscope/ignore.md: Repository-Wide Exclusions

-To exclude files from all check runs at once — not just a single agent — add patterns to your repository’s .macroscope/ignore file.
+To exclude files from all check runs at once — not just a single agent — add patterns to your repository’s .macroscope/ignore.md file.
 These patterns are additive with include/exclude: a file is out of scope if it matches either the agent’s front matter patterns or the repository-wide ignore patterns.

 How filtering behaves when every changed file is excluded: